House leaders stick with Rep. Cuellar despite abortion stand

 Associated Press

-SAN ANTONIO (AP) — Just a day after Democrats forcefully recommitted to protecting abortion rights, a U.S. House leader was set to swoop in to Texas to rally alongside Rep. Henry Cuellar, one of the last anti-abortion Democrats in Congress.
+SAN ANTONIO (AP) — Just a day after Democrats forcefully recommitted to protecting abortion rights, a U.S. House leader swooped into Texas on Wednesday to defend and stand side-by-side with Rep. Henry Cuellar, one of the last anti-abortion Democrats in Congress.

+U.S. Rep. Jim Clyburn, the third-ranking Democratic leader in the House, rejected that his campaigning for Cuellar undercuts the urgency of the the party’s election-year promises to defend the constitutional right to an abortion.

+“I would ask anybody, which is more important: to have a pro-life Democrat or an anti-abortion Republican?”
+Clyburn said.
+“Because come November, that could very well be the choice in this district.”

-Cisneros, an immigration lawyer who supports abortion rights, finished roughly 1,000 votes behind Cuellar in March, when neither candidate met the majority threshold to win outright.
+But making it on the November ballot is far from a guarantee for Cuellar.
+He must first get past a May 24 primary runoff against Jessica Cisneros, an immigration lawyer who supports abortion rights, and who finished roughly 1,000 votes behind Cuellar in March, when neither candidate met the majority threshold to win outright.

-Cuellar’s event Wednesday in San Antonio with the third-ranking Democratic leader in the House, Rep. Jim Clyburn of South Carolina, now threatens to undercut the party’s election-year promises to defend the constitutional right to an abortion, which appears on the brink of ending after nearly a half-century.
-House Speaker Nancy Pelosi, D-Calif., has also previously affirmed her support for Cuellar.

 Cisneros called on House leaders to drop their backing of Cuellar in the heavily Hispanic district that runs to the U.S.-Mexico border.

 “The stakes are high.
-They’re absolutely high,” Cineros said in an interview Wednesday with The Associated Press.
+They’re absolutely high,” Cisneros said in an interview this week with The Associated Press.
 “South Texans deserve a champion for their rights and freedom.”

-Cuellar reiterated his opposition to abortion in a statement Tuesday but said the leaked draft went too far and would divide the country.
+House Speaker Nancy Pelosi, D-Calif., has also previously affirmed her support for Cuellar, an endorsement that Cuellar played up in front of his supporters.

-“As a Catholic, I do not support abortion, however, we cannot have an outright ban,” Cuellar wrote.
-“There must be exceptions in cases of rape, incest and danger to the life of the mother.”
+Cuellar said the draft opinion goes too far and that there must be exceptions in cases of rape, incest and dangers to the life of the mother.
+He waved off whether the leak surfacing just weeks before the runoff would impact the outcome.

+“There’s always issues that come up,” Cuellar said.
+“Every time you have an election there’s always things that happen.
+You just go with your position and move on.”

 Cuellar’s campaign had announced the rally with Clyburn before Politico published the leaked draft late Monday.
-It is one of the congressman’s biggest campaign events since FBI agents searched his home in January.
+It is one of the congressman’s biggest events during his campaign since FBI agents searched his home in January as part of an investigation related to the former Soviet Republic of Azerbaijan.
 Cuellar has denied wrongdoing, and his lawyer said last month that federal authorities told them Cuellar is not the target of an investigation.

 Cuellar was the only House Democrat last year to vote against the Women’s Health Protection Act, which sought to bolster access to abortion.
 It was just one more example of how Cuellar’s centrist record has sometimes put him more aligned with Republicans, including with his support for gun rights and his criticism of President Joe Biden’s handling of the border.